Is it Normal for a Child to Skip Crawling?

 When to Seek Professional Advice

 If your baby has skipped crawling or hasn’t shown signs of attempting to crawl, seeking advice from a paediatric physiotherapist can help.
 A paediatric physiotherapist will assess your child’s strength, flexibility, coordination, muscle tone, and movement patterns, offering personalised exercises to encourage crawling or alternative movements.
-They can also address any muscle imbalances, support transitions between milestones, and provide strategies to help you support your baby’s development at home.

 Every Baby’s Journey Is Unique

 Remember, every baby develops at their own pace, and skipping crawling doesn’t mean your child won’t thrive.
 Providing opportunities to support their gross motor development can help build the foundation for future skills.
-If you have any concerns, trust your instincts and reach out for professional advice—we’re here to guide your little one every step of the way.
+If you have any concerns, trust your instincts and reach out for professional advice, we’re here to guide your little one every step of the way.

 If you'd like support with your baby's development, feel free to contact us to book a physiotherapy assessment!